-In the fourth quarter of 2007, the Corporation incorporated a majority-owned subsidiary in Argentina and established a district operating base in Catriel with the support of a local management team.
-The Corporation's Argentinean operations have since grown to include additional operating bases in Neuquén, Las Heras and Comodoro Rivadavia.
+In 2007, the Corporation incorporated a majority-owned subsidiary in Argentina and established a district operating base in Catriel with the support of a local management team.
+The Corporation's Argentinean operations have since grown to include additional operating bases in Añelo, Neuquén, Las Heras and Comodoro Rivadavia.
 Cementing operations in Argentina commenced in the second quarter of 2008, anchored by an arrangement with a leading oil and natural gas company in that country, and hydraulic fracturing operations commenced in Argentina in May 2013.
 In 2014, the Corporation added an additional 32,000 HP in Argentina to assist its expansion into servicing the Vaca Muerta unconventional shale play and it expanded its Argentinean coiled tubing fleet to six units from three and its cementing fleet to eight units from seven.
 In 2015, the Corporation added 40,000 HP to its hydraulic fracturing fleet in Argentina to service the conventional and unconventional plays in the Comodoro Rivadavia area and to service the Vaca Muerta unconventional shale play, and it further expanded its Argentinean cementing fleet to 11 units.
-Since then, the Corporation's Argentinean cementing fleet has been further increased to 14 units.
-In addition, in the third quarter of 2018, the Corporation purchased the non-controlling interest in its Argentinian operations.
+In addition, in the third quarter of 2018, the Corporation purchased the non-controlling interest in its Argentinian operations and in the second quarter of 2019, the Corporation acquired an incremental 24,750 HP from a competitor which permits it to operate two large fracturing spreads out of Neuquén.
+The Corporation's Argentinean hydraulic fracturing fleet is now 138,000 HP and its Argentinean cementing fleet is now 14 units.